PrestaShop/PrestaShop/tests/UI/README.md

 ```

 ## Upgrade test

-This test will upgrade Prestashop version with the Autoupgrade module
+This test will upgrade PrestaShop version with the Autoupgrade module

 ### Launch script
-Before testing it, you should install Prestashop version to upgrade from
+Before testing it, you should install Prestashop version to upgrade from.

 If you want to run this test, you can use command **specific-test**

 #### With default values